-This article deals with the initial steps of designing a flyer, brochure, or indeed most other printed items.
-It doesn’t look at specific software (we are covering that elsewhere) but just deals with the basics, which are the same whether you are using Adobe InDesign, Microsoft Word, Publisher, or whatever.
+This page deals with the initial steps of designing a flyer, brochure, or indeed most other printed items.
+It doesn’t look at specific software (see Choosing software) but just deals with the basics, which are the same whether you are using Adobe InDesign, Microsoft Word, Publisher, or whatever.

 Pick the right size